Kato Vermio

 Kato Vermio (Κάτω Βέρμιο, before 1926: Κάτω Σέλι – Kato Seli, Selia de Jos or just Selia) is, primarily, an Aromanian (Vlach) Greek village and a community of the Veria municipality.
 Since the 2001 local government reform it is part of the municipality of Veria, of which is a municipal district.
 The 2021 census recorded 268 residents in the village.
-The altitude of the village is 1400-1550 meters, making it, probably, the highest populated village in Greece.
+The altitude of the village is 1450 meters, making it the highest populated village in Greece.
 There are about 1250 households in the village.
 The community of Kato Vermio-Seli covers an area of 38.915 km^{2}.

 Geography

 Seli is located at a distance of 20 km from Veria and 90 km from Thessaloniki, in Imathia, Central Macedonia.
 The altitude of the village is about 1400 meters, making it, probably, the highest populated village in Greece.

 Climate

 Seli has a humid continental climate (Dfb).
 Summers consist of mild to warm days with cool nights.
 Winters are very cold by Greek standards and snowy.
 The climate of Seli is somewhat moderated by the Mediterranean Sea, making extreme minimum and maximum temperatures rare.